stormfish-scientific/aurora-net-iobt-cra-site-server/README.md

 and wish to connect to partner CRA sites, please contact your CRA coordinator.

+#### 2.a) Generate Certificates

+You will need the public key of the server and to have your public key installed on the server before you will be able to connect.
+To generate your public/private key pair, do the following:

+$ cd ./src/server
+$ ./run-generate_certificates.sh

+Make a copy of the file client.key in the ./src/server/public_keys folder and name it something representative of your site.
+Send a copy of this file to the central CRA server administrator.

+You will need a copy of the CRA server's public key in order to establish a trust relationship with the central server.
+Contact the CRA server adminstrator to request this file.

 ### 3) Launch Server

 cd ./src/server

 $ docker-compose up -d

+To check output for errors enter:

+$ docker-compose logs -f

 ### 4) Testing